 - In the Dragon Ball episode "Smells Like Trouble", both Bacterian and Krillin use this move.
 In fact, Bacterian's entire style was based around his horrible stench.
 Bacterian is at first jumping up and landing on Krillin with his buttocks at first, but when Krillin makes the unfortunate move of catching Bacterian, the foul beast takes this as an advantage and releases a foul, huge fart on Krillin.
 Being a giant, especially compared to Krillin's tiny stature at the time, Bacterian falls on Krillin (who is no longer able to hold him from weakness from the smell) and rubs his butt on him, insuring the smell to linger.
 The only reason Krillin wins the fight is because Goku reminds him that he doesn't have a nose, and is therefore imagining the smell.
 When Krillin gets Bacterian down, he farts in his face as payback, which surprisingly wins him the match.

-- It also happened twice in Dragon Ball Z. In one episode Roshi accidentally farts, knocking out a dragon which had been threatening his group.
+- It also happened twice in Dragon Ball Z. In one episode Roshi is about to fall into the mouth of a dragon (who had previously swallowed one of the dragonballs the group was collecting) when he farts into the dragon's mouth off-screen, causing it to wretch at the smell (and likely taste) of his fart and coughing up the dragonball before flying away.
 There is also a scene in which gas venting from a port-o-potty occupied by Super Buu knocks Mr. Satan out.